Learn how to use and store curry leaves in the refrigerator, freezer and in dried form.

-Do not remove the stem of the curry leaves if you want to store it in the refrigerator.
+Do not remove the stem of the curry leaves if you want to store them in the refrigerator.
 Leaving them with the stem helps them stay fresh for longer.
-Wrap the curry leaves (along with the stem) in a kitchen towel and place it in an air-tight container.
+Wrap the curry leaves (along with the stem) in a kitchen towel and place them in an air-tight container.

 In the freezer